lazlowa/pypz-python/_sources/core/models.rst.txt

    self.get_logger().info("Text to log")

-The aggregated logger is realized by:
+The aggregated logger is realized by the class :class:`pypz.core.specs.operator.Operator.Logger`.

-.. autoclass:: pypz.core.specs.operator.Operator.Logger
-   :no-index:

 Check the :ref:`logging` section for more information.